© Donal G. Burke 2013

 South elevation of the former friary church at Meelick, with the trace of the Lorcan chapel visible at the south-east corner.

 The family maintained a close connection with the friars at Meelick with one of the family, Thady Lorcan, son of Nehemias Lorcan and Evelina Donnellan, appointed guardian of the friary or convent of Meelick on seven occasions; in 1680, 1681, 1693, 1700, 1702, 1706 and 1708.
 Described as a reputable theologian, an outstanding canonist and a preacher of repute, the friars recorded that he died at Meelick on 20 December 1716.[xix]
+V. Rev. Father Friar Bryan Lorcan, ‘perpetual lecturer of sacred theology emeritus of the Irish province, distinguished preacher’ and at the time of his death guardian at Meelick, died 1716 and was buried in the sacristy at Meelick, while Rev. Mr. Bryan Lorcan, Parish Priest, ‘a learned man well versed in ecclesiastical history, who died in 1717 was buried in the Lorcan family chapel in the same friary.

 When, following the Williamite victory in the late seventeenth century, the ‘Banishment of Religious Act’ was enacted in 1698 whereby Roman Catholic Bishops and religious were to have departed from Ireland before May 1st of that year, one of those of the surrounding Roman Catholic gentry entrusted with the safe keeping of the friaries valuables in the hope of preserving them for future use was Doctor Simon Lorcan.[xx]
 He was highly regarded by the friars, who described him as a ‘medical doctor, a talented man, friend and benefactor’ of their friary.[xxi]
-This would appear to be the same Dr. Simon Lorcan mentioned in a pedigree of the Kelly family as married to Mary, sister of Anthony Kelly of Purcellstown, Co.
+This may be the same Dr. Simon Lorcan mentioned in a pedigree of the Kelly family as married to Mary, sister of Anthony Kelly of Purcellstown, Co.
 Westmeath, daughter of Francis Kelly and granddaughter of one Loughlin Kelly.[xxii]

 The friars managed to maintain a minor presence in the area nonetheless and it was the Meelick friars who recorded the death in 1719 of Captain Roger Lorcan, responsible for the construction of the Larkin family side chapel at Meelick, and who had served the Jacobite cause.
 He was buried in the same side chapel ‘which in 1688 he had taken care to erect.’[xxiii]
 The side chapel served as the burial place of several of the family including Denis or Donatus son of Bernard Lorcan who died in April of 1716, Doctor Simon Lorcan, who died in 1723 and Denis Lorcan, who was buried ‘in the chapel of his ancestors the Lorcans’ in March 1727.[xxiv]